 5. Dissociative imagination

-On the internet, status & social classes are ambiguous and social hierarchies based on age, experience, respect, fame, expertise, etc., mean little (in most contexts) unless they are particularly relevant to an online post.
+On the internet, status & social classes are ambiguous, and social hierarchies based on age, experience, respect, fame, expertise, etc., mean little (in most contexts) unless they are particularly relevant to an online post.
 At most places on the internet, people have an equal opportunity to share what they want to share.
 Many times, such sharing is limited to particular social classes in the material world.
-And, authority figures can’t effectively use their authority to exert dominance the same way they can in the material life using body language, clothing, voice, etc. The minimized effects of authority and status encourage people to voice their thoughts freely in ways they like; sometimes, in a crass, rebellious way; sometimes, in a judgment-free way.
-It helps the disadvantaged and stereotyped people express freely, without worrying about their hurdles in real-life.
+And, authority figures can’t effectively use their authority to exert dominance the same way they can in material life using body language, clothing, voice, etc. The minimized effects of authority and status encourage people to voice their thoughts freely in ways they like; sometimes, in a crass, rebellious way, sometimes, in a judgment-free way.
+It helps the disadvantaged and stereotyped people express themselves freely without worrying about their real-life hurdles.

 Another way to look at online disinhibition is to assess it from a psychological distance point of view.
 Among other things, one important aspect of psychological distance is how it affects the intensity of emotions.
 Increasing psychological distance makes it easier to digest stronger emotions.
 This has 2 effects.